Integrations

 Integrations can be used in the following ways:

-• Add a data fetch to any page or component.
+• Add a data query to any page or component.
 You can read data from a data source, then display it.

 • Add a backend operation inside any interaction.
 You can read or write data, or trigger some workflow or action.